webplatform/docs-wpd/Creating_API_pages/index.md

-This article offers a methodology for adding new API documentation pages to Web Platform Docs.
+This article provides a methodology for adding new API documentation pages to Web Platform Docs.
 It provides a process for adding several new pages -  as a branch - to the wiki.
 The discussion cites as an example the creation of  the [[apis/webrtc|WebRTC API]] pages.

 =Listing page=